 As with each version you can open and migrate projects that were created in previous versions of SET-IT.
 The "Conversion" process as it is called will go through and update your architecture so that it works with the current features of SET-IT.
 For example, older architectures may have included bidirectional information flows which are no longer supported.
 Conversion will tell you that you will need to separate those flows into 2 unidirectional flows.
 SET-IT will produce a report during conversion that lists objects that have been deprecated (no longer supported) and replaced in the new version.
 This report can be saved as a text file for analysis later on.
 Conversion now also detects flows that were routed through data distribution systems (DDS) and, in some cases will remove that routing because the rules for eligibility for routing information through a DDS may have changed.
-The Conversion Report will list those changes.
+Conversion will also detect, and add as necessary, any mappings to the class level or level 1 physical objects (Center, Field, Personal, and Vehicle).
+These physical objects contain common functions and interfaces for any element created in that class.
+There is an option available that gives the user the ability to see or hide those class-level object mappings.
+The Conversion Report will list all of the changes made during the conversion process.